tBaxter/questions-for-employers/README.md

 This can be a *really* telling question.
 Are company communications scattered?
 Leaked out?
 Top down?
 How does it work?
 Does it work?

 **Are there catered suppers?**
-This sounds good.
-It's not.
-In any properly functioning organization, you should be home for supper.
+This may sound like a nice perk, but you may want to learn more about why it's necessary.
+In a properly functioning organization with normal 8-5 or 9-5 hours, you should be home for supper.
+In crunch times it's nice when the organization brings in some decent food, but does the org find itself in crunch times all the time?
+If so, why?

 **What is your turnover rate?**
 How many people were hired last year and how many left?
 Over the past 2-3 years?
 What is the average time that people stay at the company?
 Attrition is one of the strongest tells that a culture is bad.
 If more than 30% of the company left in the past year, that's a real problem.
 What is the company doing about it?